grillo78/vehicle-mod-addons/docs/getting-started.md

 }
 ```

+and add this property to your runs `property "mixin.env.disableRefMap", "true"`

 In your `mods.toml` you'll need to tell Forge that your mod depends on these mods to be present and loaded before yours.

 ```toml